char8x/vscode-code-dimmer/README.md

 ## Limitations

+- This extension relies on code range results provided by the Language Server, support levels vary slightly among different Language Servers compared to the built-in `JavaScript/TypeScript` support.
-Achieving finer-grained highlighting depends on improvements in the capabilities of the Language Server, specifically its ability to track variable ranges down to the column level.
+- Achieving finer-grained highlighting depends on improvements in the capabilities of the Language Server, specifically its ability to track variable ranges down to the column level.

 ## Credits